Media Library

 └── ...all other files

-When the import command is run, every file contained within the images and files directories will be uploaded to the library.
+The import command uploads every file contained within the images and files directories to the library.
 If an asset with a matching SHA-1 hash is identified within the library, then that file is skipped.

 data.ndjson format

-data.ndjson is a file that can contain aspect information for any of the files that are being processed.
-It is a newline-delimited JSON (NDJSON) file.
-Each line is a valid JSON object containing the information that should be associated with a single file.
+data.ndjson is a newline-delimited JSON file (NDJSON) that can contain aspect information for any of the processed files.
+Each line must be a valid JSON object containing the information that should be associated with a single file.

 Each JSON object for an asset has two components:

-• aspects - the aspect data that should be saved on the asset associated with the designated file
+• aspects: The aspect data that should be saved attached to the asset.

-Once you have prepared your files, you can run the import using the Sanity CLI.
+Once you've prepared your files, you can run the import using the Sanity CLI.

 What should I import?